tuannt8/tuannt8.github.io/_posts/2016-02-26-blog-with-jekyll.markdown

   - jekyll
 ---

+`Jekyll` is a good choice for blogging with markdown text.
-{% include image-caption.html  img="/img/main-page-thumb.jpg" width="350"%}
+{% include image-caption.html  img="/img/main-page-thumb.jpg" width="350" caption="My site with Jekyll"%}

 <!--more-->